LeqiXu/JointPRS/README.md

 ## 1. JointPRS Installation

 ## 2. LD Reference Panel Download
-We use the reference panel from [PRScsx](https://github.com/getian107/PRScsx#getting-started) and you can download it there.
+We use the reference panel from [PRScsx](https://github.com/getian107/PRScsx#getting-started) and you can download it following their guidance.

 ## 3. Summary Statistics Preparation